DNO’s Former Chairman Bids for Stake to Thwart RAK Merger

 Petrolia ASA, the oil-services company controlled by Larsen, said it offered 10 kroner a share in Petrolia stock for as much as 33.33 percent of DNO, according to a statement today.
 Following an agreement it would seek to achieve a minimum price of 12 kroner a share by selling or reorganizing the company.

-“In order to maximize value for all DNO shareholders it is necessary for the company to be restructured, merged or potentially sold,” Oslo-based Petrolia said in a statement today.
+“In order to maximize value for all DNO shareholders it is necessary for the company to be restructured, merged or potentially sold,” Oslo-based Petrolia said in the statement.

-To contact the reporter on this story: Stephen Treloar at email@example.com
+To contact the reporter on this story: Stephen Treloar in Oslo at email@example.com

 To contact the editor responsible for this story: Angela Cullen at firstname.lastname@example.org